transdim/transdim.github.com/problems.md

   - [High-dimensional multivariate forecasting with low-rank Gaussian copula processes](https://arxiv.org/pdf/1910.03002.pdf): Is it really scalable to high-dimensional multivariate time series forecasting?

-- Non-stationary signals (One recent work is [Shape and time distortion loss for training deep time series forecasting models](https://papers.nips.cc/paper/8672-shape-and-time-distortion-loss-for-training-deep-time-series-forecasting-models.pdf).)
+- Non-stationary signals (One recent work is [Shape and time distortion loss for training deep time series forecasting models](https://papers.nips.cc/paper/8672-shape-and-time-distortion-loss-for-training-deep-time-series-forecasting-models.pdf) appeared in [NeurIPS 2019](https://papers.nips.cc/paper/8672-shape-and-time-distortion-loss-for-training-deep-time-series-forecasting-models).)

 - Short time series data (One intuitive example is daily passenger flow at railway station during special periods like Chinese New Year (about two to three weeks).
 How to apply machine learning models like [Hankel structured low rank matrix completion](http://homepages.vub.ac.be/~imarkovs/talks/cambridge11.pdf) to forecast short time series?
 How to generalize it to multivariate time series cases?)